podsvirov/protobuf/cmake/README.md

 You can also build project *INSTALL* from Visual Studio solution.
 It sounds not so strange and it works.

-This will create the following folders:
+This will create the following folders under the *install* location:
-  * bin - that contain protobuf *protoc.exe* compiler;
+  * bin - that contains protobuf *protoc.exe* compiler;
-  * inclue - that contain C++ headers and protobuf *.proto files;
+  * inclue - that contains C++ headers and protobuf *.proto files;
-  * lib - that contain linking libraries and *CMake* configuration for *protobuf* package.
+  * lib - that contains linking libraries and *CMake* configuration files for *protobuf* package.

 Now you can if needed:
   * Copy the contents of the include directory to wherever you want to put headers.